gpasillas01/Personal-Website/CyberSec-Projects--main/Best Practices for Business Continuity  Planning/README.md

 ### Tools and Technologies
 - Proficient in Microsoft Office Suite (Word, Excel, PowerPoint) for documentation and presentations.
-- Familiarity with research databases and online resources for data collection.

 ## Viewing Documents
 - View/download the presentation slides [here](https://github.com/gpasillas01/CyberSec-Projects-/raw/main/Best%20Practices%20for%20Business%20Continuity%20%20Planning/Best%20Practices%20for%20Business%20Continuity%20Planning%20and%20Disaster%20Recovery).